kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask888_Simple_request_reply_pattern_with_ZeroMQ/README.md

 To run the entire system, including the server, client, and NGINX load balancer, follow these steps:

 - Build the Docker Images:
   - Navigate to the directory containing the Dockerfiles and the docker-compose.yml file.
- - Run the command docker-compose up --build.
+  - Run the command `docker-compose up --build`.
 This will build the Docker images for the server, client, and NGINX load balancer.
 - Start the Server:
   - Open a new terminal window or tab.
   - Navigate to the same directory as before.
- - Run the command docker-compose up server.
+  - Run the command `docker-compose up server`.
 This will start the server container.
 - Start the Client:
   - Open another terminal window or tab.
   - Navigate to the same directory.
- - Run the command docker-compose up client.
+  - Run the command `docker-compose up client`.
 This will start the client container.
 - Run the Clients Script:
- - To simulate multiple clients connecting to the server concurrently, execute the run_clients.py script.
+  - To simulate multiple clients connecting to the server concurrently, execute the run_clients.py script by running the `python3 run_clients.py` command.

 ## Expected Output